The good news about timing a Subchapter S election? You’ve got lots of flexibility. The bad news? That flexibility creates complexity.

 S Election Timing Tip #8: Intentional Terminations of Subchapter S Status

+- Add the the wrong sort of shareholder.
 Subchapter S corporations are restricted to having only, essentially, US individuals as shareholders.

 If you break any of these rules, you actually terminate the entity’s eligibility to operate as an S corporation—and you thereby end the Subchapter S status.

-Intentional terminations due to losing your eligibility is an in-eloquent way to terminate your Subchapter S status.
+Intentional terminations due to losing your eligibility represent an in-eloquent way to terminate your Subchapter S status.
 But sometimes a business owner may want to discuss this option with his or her tax adviser.

 A quick timing tip: If you dissolve the corporation or LLC, that dissolution effectively terminates not just the corporation’s or LLC’s life, but also the Subchapter S status.